Logo

 user@host:~$ cd Malcolm/

-Next, run the install.py script to configure the system.
+Next, use sudo to run the install.py script to configure the system.
 Replace user in this example with the local account username, and follow the prompts.
-Most questions have acceptable defaults that can be accepted by pressing the Enter key.
-Depending on whether Malcolm is being installed from the release tarball or inside of a git working copy, the questions below will be slightly different, but for the most part are the same.
+Most questions have defaults that can be accepted by pressing the Enter key.
+Depending on whether Malcolm is being installed from the release artifacts (install.py just having been extracted from the .zip file) or inside of a git working copy (where it can be found in the scripts subdirectory), the questions below will be slightly different, but for the most part are the same.

 user@host:~/Malcolm$ sudo ./scripts/install.py